ibpsa/project1/index.md

 </p>
 <p>
-The Annex 60 library is already used as the core of the four Modelica libraries for buildings and community energy systems
+The Annex 60 library is already used as the core of the four Modelica libraries for building and community energy systems
 </p>
 <ul>
 <li>